William-Schutte/William-Schutte/README.md

 ## Hello, I'm Will! 👋

 I am a fullstack developer, former chemical engineer, and life-long learner.
-I am currently in a Javascript Developer role, working with React, MUI, Styled Components, Python, and a little Django.
+I am currently in a Fullstack Software engineer for an amazing startup in Atlanta.

 My expertise is in:
-JavaScript, React, Node, Express, Mongo, and Python
+React, TypeScript, JavaScript, Python, and Django with familiarity in Node, Postgress, Express, and Mongo.

 - 📫 How to reach me: Email me any time! <williamdschutte@gmail.com>